 - A. Terminal Objectives - 1.
 Palpate bones, muscles, landmarks, and nerves.
 (Competency 3) - 2.
 Identify muscles, bones, nerves, and landmarks on models, charts, osseous materials, and living subjects.
 (Competency 3) - 3.
 Demonstrate and identify articular movements.
 (Competency 4) - 4.
 Demonstrate individual and/or group muscular action.
 (Competency 4) - 5.
 Describe or demonstrate exercises appropriate for strengthening a given muscle or muscle group.
 (Competency 4, 8) - 6.
 Demonstrate recommended means of increasing range of motion of a restricted joint.
 (Competency 8) - 7.
 Identify major muscles involved in common movement patterns from pictures and videos.
 (Competency 4) - 8.
 Pass written quizzes and exams.
-(Competency 8) - B. Objectives for Students in Teacher Preparation Programs The Teacher Preparation Program meets the competency-based requirements established by the Oklahoma Commission on Teacher Preparation.
+(Competency 8) - 9.
+Identify the structures and functions of the major body systems.
+(Competency 3) - B. Objectives for Students in Teacher Preparation Programs The Teacher Preparation Program meets the competency-based requirements established by the Oklahoma Commission on Teacher Preparation.
 This course meets the following competencies: Subject Competencies (SC) SC1, SC 3, SC4, SC7, and SC8.

-- 1. This course is designed to help students meet subject competencies: - SC1: understands the Oklahoma Core Curriculum and is able to develop instructional strategies/plans based on the physical education section of Oklahoma's Core Curriculum. - SC3: understands and uses a variety of both psychomotor and cognitive assessment strategies to evaluate and modify the teaching/learning process. - SC4: understands and utilizes physical education activities for curriculum integration. - SC7: understands adaptive learning activities for students with special needs. - SC8: knows and can demonstrate appropriate fitness, wellness, and personal management components.
+This course is designed to help students meet subject competencies:

+- SC1: understands the Oklahoma Core Curriculum and is able to develop instructional strategies/plans based on the physical education section of Oklahoma's Core Curriculum. - SC3: understands and uses a variety of both psychomotor and cognitive assessment strategies to evaluate and modify the teaching/learning process. - SC4: understands and utilizes physical education activities for curriculum integration. - SC7: understands adaptive learning activities for students with special needs. - SC8: knows and can demonstrate appropriate fitness, wellness, and personal management components.